autouser/crystall/README.md

 # Authentication is required.
 Admin allowed to get any user, user - only himself.
 GET /api/v1/users/1.json

+# Provide user with username and id.
+# Authentication is required.
+GET /api/v1/users/me.json

 # Create a new user.
 # Authentication isn't required.
 Any admin, user or guest can create a new user.
 POST /api/v1/users.json